Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 Add Login and Logout Views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To our ``views.py`` we'll add a ``login`` view callable which renders a login
+We'll add a ``login`` view which renders a login form and processes
-form and processes the post from the login form, checking credentials.
+the post from the login form, checking credentials.

 We'll also add a ``logout`` view callable to our application and
 provide a link to it.
 This view will clear the credentials of the